jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 Bass energy extracted from the FFT drives the wobble of the stems, creating an S-shaped dancing movement that reacts to strong beats.

-Treble energy influences the brightness of the background, causing subtle glowing changes when higher frequencies become more prominent.

-This transforms the static group illustration into a performance-like scene that reacts continuously to music.
+Treble energy influences the brightness of the background, causing subtle glowing changes when higher frequencies become more prominent.This transforms the static group illustration into a performance-like scene that reacts continuously to music.

 The p5.sound audio analysis features (Amplitude and FFT) are part of the p5.js library, but using them for this level of visual animation required learning beyond the basic usage taught in class.
 I referred to the official documentation to understand how to extract bass and treble values for controlling different visual components.

+## 2.4.2 External Libraries Used
 Our group code also uses a Voronoi pattern system which relies on two external libraries not covered in the course content.
 I did not modify or implement these algorithms myself; I simply continued using them as part of the existing design.
-## 2.4.2 External Libraries Used
-Voronoi libraries used:

 Javascript-Voronoi by Raymond Hill — https://github.com/gorhill/Javascript-Voronoi